dabotop2/NENG685/README.md

     jupyter notebook

-Note that we all stand on the shoulders of giants, and I owe a debt of gratitude to the giants from which this course material was derived from: Professors Rachel Slaybaugh, James Fee, Tony Kelly, Jasmina Vujic, Yousry Azmy, James Rossmanith, and Amos Ron.
+Note that we all stand on the shoulders of giants, and I owe a debt of gratitude to the giants from which this course material was derived from: Professors Rachel Slaybaugh, James Fee, Tony Kelly, Jasmina Vujic, Adam Cahill, Ranga Koralage, Yousry Azmy, James Rossmanith, and Amos Ron.